IITianCraft/Cafe/README.md

-# Nourish Admin Dashboard + Firebase Backend
+# Cafe Admin Dashboard + Firebase Backend

 This repository contains the Admin Dashboard frontend (React + Vite) and the production-ready Backend (Express + Firebase).